-On September 22, 2015, the Chatham-Kent town of Buxton received national recognition as it was featured on CBC’s hit show “Still Standing”.
-The series, which follows well-known actor and comedian Jonny Harris across Canada in search of the most unique communities, had no shortage of material when it came to finding out just what it is that makes the Chatham-Kent community so special.
-Harris, who is well versed in each big city, nook and cranny across the country, made the claim that, historically speaking, Buxton was, perhaps, the “most interesting place” that he had been to.
+On September 22, 2015, the Chatham-Kent town of Buxton received national recognition on CBC’s hit show “Still Standing”.
+The series follows well-known actor and comedian Jonny Harris across Canada in search of the most unique communities.
+There was no shortage of material when it came to finding out just what it is that makes the Chatham-Kent community so special.
+Harris, who is well versed in each big city, nook and cranny across the country, claimed that historically speaking, Buxton was the “most interesting place” that he had been to.

-baCK to Chatham-Kent to put his original ideas to work in hopes of creating new business opportunities.
+baCK to Chatham-Kent to put his ideas to work on creating new business opportunities.

-“In the past three years we have doubled our production, giving us the ability to add more full time positions” explains Eagen, who has recently started his own new business venture, ‘Outside the Box – Custom Laser Engraving’.
+“In the past three years we have doubled our production, giving us the ability to add more full time positions” explains Eagen, who started his own business, ‘Outside the Box – Custom Laser Engraving’.
 Eagen credits the abundance of available

-Christopher Prince, also featured in the ‘Still Standing” hit show, came baCK to CK because of the unmatched work-life balance available here.
-Prince, who works as a Community Engagement Coordinator for the local YMCA and also farms land within Chatham-Kent, still manages to be an active member of
+Christopher Prince, also featured in the ‘Still Standing” hit show, came baCK to CK because of the unmatched work-life balance.
+Prince works as a Community Engagement Coordinator for the local YMCA and also farms land within Chatham-Kent.
+He still manages to be an active member of

-Buxton’s Next Generation and plays in the Chatham Co-Ed Slo-Pitch League, all while raising six children alongside his wife, Stephanie.
+Buxton’s Next Generation and plays in the Chatham Co-Ed Slo-Pitch League, all while raising six children.

-These testimonials and the booming community spirit found across Chatham-Kent, have shown Jonny Harris, the CBC cast, and now the rest of the country just what makes Chatham-Kent so special and why Eagen, Prince and many other young people are choosing CK to
+These stories and the booming community spirit found across Chatham-Kent, have shown Jonny Harris, the CBC cast, and now the rest of the country just what makes Chatham-Kent so special.
+This is why Eagen, Prince and many other young people are choosing CK to

 plant their roots and spread their wings.